 Written by Amy Galper, Credo's Education Director and In-House Beauty Expert

 Becoming more conscious about what we put on our skin means we are paying closer attention to the ingredients found in our skin and body care products.
-This is especially important as more and more research surfaces showing how many of the chemicals present in our cosmetics are proving to be concerning for our health and the environment.
+This is especially important as more research indicates that some of the chemicals present in our cosmetics may be concerning for our health and the environment.

 We try to stay up to date; we check different online resources, read up on brands that align with our values and look to places like to us to help find what’s “clean” and authentic.
 But it can still be dizzying sifting through what is, or is not, “clean” or "dirty.”

 One tip to help you navigate, before embarking on distinguishing the “clean” from the “dirty” - is to step back and first ask:

 Ingredients used in cosmetic formulations have two functions.
 And when designing a new product, the formulator considers both of these functions when selecting which ingredients to use.

 How the material functions on the skin.
 This is basically determining the therapeutic actions of the material; Is it emollient?
 Is it cell regenerative?
 Is it nutritive?
 Is it anti-inflammatory?